elmoiv/MansAutoLogin/README.md

 # MansAutoLogin
-Tampermonkey Auto login scripts for Myu and Moodle platforms for Mansoura University
+Tampermonkey Auto login scripts for My U and Moodle platforms for Mansoura University

 ## Installation